Tom Brady throws 2 TD passes, Buccaneers beat Eagles 28-22

 Brady was 19 of 22 before missing three straight passes late in the second quarter, including a deep ball intercepted by Anthony Harris that ended his streak of 227 passes without a pick.

-The Buccaneers were already missing cornerbacks Carlton Davis and Sean Murphy-Bunting before Sherman went down on Philadelphia’s first drive.
+The Buccaneers were already missing cornerbacks Carlton Davis and Sean Murphy-Bunting and safety Antoine Winfield before Sherman went down on Philadelphia’s first drive.
+Sherman was quickly ruled out.
+Arians wasn’t certain the severity of the injury.

+“We just have to keep playing with the guys we have and see how long the injury is.
+Next man up,” Arians said.

-Still, Hurts struggled throwing the ball.
+Still, against a patchwork secondary, Hurts struggled throwing the ball.
 He was 12 of 26 for 155 yards, one TD and one interception.
 Hurts ran for 44 yards and two scores.

+“I haven’t executed enough to win, clearly,” Hurts said.
+“The ball is in my hands every play and I enjoy that and I like that.
+I have to be better.
+I’m not doing enough to win.
+I’m not doing enough to start fast.
+I will be better.”

 HONORED